gerwini/First-Milestone-project/First milestone project/README.md

 The images used are taken from " https://rankedboost.com/legends-of-runeterra/ "
-the code for a dropdown menu is from " https://getbootstrap.com/docs/4.5/components/dropdowns/ "
+the code for a dropdown menu is from " https://getbootstrap.com/docs/4.5/components/dropdowns/ " The modals I got from: " https://getbootstrap.com/docs/4.5/components/modal/ "
+and the script written for those I got from someone else since I have yet to learn javascript.